obal3588/lesson-w10d02-mongo-mongoose-intro/intro_to_mongoose.md

 1. Connect to Mongo via text editor
 1. Create a Schema for a collection
 1. Create a model and save it
-1. find a specific model
+1. Find a specific model
-1. update a model already in the database
+1. Update a model already in the database
-1. remove a model already in the database
+1. Remove a model already in the database
-1. combine actions
+1. Combine actions

 ## Explain what is an ODM/ Intro to Mongoose
 ODM stand for Object Document Model.
 It translates the documents in Mongo into upgraded JavaScript Objects that have more helpful methods and properties when used in conjunction with express.